AlanLai200/XDPOS/README.md

 XDPoS Supports all EVM-compatible smart-contracts and Protocol function but optimize GAS to reduce transaction fees near to zero to the user to make network more use-case friendly.

-XDPoS support Inbuild KYC/AML Feature to create as true Public trust network.
+XDPoS support Inbuild KYC/AML Feature to create Public trust network.

 Our website : Https://XinFin.org